raycar5/valv/README.md

 ## Todo

-- Documentation
+- A lot of Documentation
-- Attribute and Property awaito directives
 - SSR
 - PWA facilities
+- more fancy animation stuff

 ### Made with [typescript-library-starter](https://github.com/alexjoverm/typescript-library-starter)